The capital and largest city in Serbia. Belgrade is home to over one million people and is one of the most important cities in the Balkans.

 Taxis are cheap in comparison to other European cities however there are some precautions you are best off taking.
 Always order in advance to ensure the taxi company has a record of your trip if you are concerend that the driver is ripping you off.
 Official taxis should have TX at the end of their licence plate and will go by the meter.

-For a list of recommended hotels in Belgrade, please visit Gay Belgrade Hotels page.
+A list of recommended hotels and hotel discounts in Belgrade can be found on the Belgrade Hotels page.

 Belgrade Fortress – the most visited attraction in Belgrade.
 Various occupiers of Belgrade have left their mark and this whole area is an archeological mismatch of ruins and grand buildings.
 The grounds are a popular recreational area and open-air concerts have seen everyone from Amy Winehouse to Green Day play.